Grieving During The Holidays

 2. Send them a Gift and Loving Words

 If they are unable to make it to your home due to distance or perhaps they’re spending it with other family members, let them know you are thinking about them with a simple phone call.
 Expressing that you understand this is a difficult time and you are praying and thinking of them will bring a sense of comfort.
-Sending a thoughtful gift is also a great way to support during this time, especially one that speaks to the relationship, tokens of appreciation or a gift that shows you listen.
+Sending a thoughtful gift is also a great way to support during this time, especially one that speaks to the relationship, tokens of appreciation or a gift that shows you listened.

 3. Let Them Grieve